Last updated on April 12 at 12:00 p.m. This page will be updated every week day as we learn more information.

 After that is Phase 1B.1, which includes all Coloradoans 70 and older, moderate risk health care workers and first responders.

-Phase 1B.2 includes Coloradans aged 65-69, and all Pre-K-12 student-facing educators or staff, childcare workers in licensed programs and essential state workers.
-Gov. Polis indicated that educator vaccines will take place by employer or district.
+Phase 1B.2 includes Coloradans aged 65-69, and all Pre-K-12 teachers and student-facing educators or staff, childcare workers in licensed programs and essential state workers.
+Gov. Polis indicated that teacher vaccines will take place by employer or district.

 - Public health workers

 - Human service workers